 You are currently viewing Did you know?
-Africa is 14 times bigger than Greenland!
+Greenland is 14 times smaller than Africa (despite the fake size you see on maps)!

 The Mercator projection